About Ruth Labode - Pindula, local knowledge

 |Occupation

-Ruth Labode is a Zimbabwean politician who is the Member of Parliament for Matabeleland North.
-She is the current Parliamentary Portfolio Committee Chairwoman on Health and Child Care
+Ruth Mafoko Labode is a Member of Parliament for Matabeleland North.
+She is the current Parliamentary Portfolio Committee Chairwoman on Health and Child Care.

 - Labode was a general medical officer 1986 in Kadoma,